-Sentinel-1 data, which are not affected by cloud cover, were also used to identify flooding, based on a low radar backscatter.
-These images were able to capture some flooding in parts of the Southern Gulf catchments.
+Sentinel-1 data, which are not affected by cloud cover, were also used to identify flooding, based on low radar backscatter.
+However, only one image was acquired at the right time to capture flooding.

 The NDWI algorithm was used for mapping flood inundation based on Landsat and Sentinel-2 imagery.
-Water was separated from other features using a threshold of NDWI ≥ -0.3, which balances errors of omission and commission, in the Southern Gulf catchments.
+Water was separated from other features using a threshold of NDWI \geq 0, which balances errors of omission and commission in the Victoria catchment.
 Similarly, for MODIS, a set of event-based and summary maps were produced using the combined Landsat, Sentinel-2 and Sentinel-1 data.

 Water maps generated from satellite imagery are particularly useful for encompassing large areas at a reasonable temporal frequency.
-While MODIS can provide daily water maps, it is of a poorer spatial resolution (~500 m) compared with Landsat (30 m pixels), Sentinel-2 (10-20 m pixels) and Sentinel-1 (10 m pixels), and surface water of less than 1 pixel in width (~500 m) cannot be mapped, particularly if there is vegetation along the riverbanks.
+While MODIS can provide daily water maps, it is of a poorer spatial resolution (~500 m) compared with Landsat (30 m pixels), Sentinel-2 (10-20 m pixels) and Sentinel-1 (10 m pixels).
+In addition, surface water of less than 1 pixel in width (~500 m) cannot be mapped, particularly if there is vegetation along the riverbanks.
 In general, it was found that in northern Australia's wet-dry tropical/monsoonal climate, MODIS produces better flood maps for large floodplains and/or big flood events.
 Care must be taken when interpreting the MODIS water maps, due to artefacts in the imagery and confusion with dark soils, dark rocks, residual cloud and topographic shadow.
 Unusual water features appearing in only one image need to be treated with caution, and a flood-likelihood mask would be of great benefit in interpretation of the data.

 The Landsat and Sentinel-2 water maps are very useful for detecting fine water features.
-However, the temporal frequency of the imagery made it difficult to analyse flood events, as the flood peak was often missed due to the timing of satellite overpass or cloud cover.
+However, the temporal frequency of the imagery made it difficult to analyse flood events, as the flood peak was often missed due to either the timing of satellite overpass or cloud cover.
 As for MODIS, the Landsat and Sentinel-2 water maps will be affected by the difficulty of detecting water under flooded vegetation, and by confusion with dark features (e.g. residual cloud and topographic shadow).

-The maximum percentage water cover based on MODIS imagery is higher than that determined from combined Landsat/Sentinel-2/Sentinel-1 imagery.
+The maximum percentage water cover based on MODIS imagery is higher than that determined from Landsat/Sentinel-2/Sentinel-1 imagery.
 The reason for this is that MODIS OWL water maps can identify wet soil as water (Sims et al., 2016).
-Another reason for the difference could be that MODIS has a much higher temporal frequency (daily) than Landsat (every 16 days), Sentinel-2 (every 5 days) and Sentinel-1 (every 12 days), which means that these sensors will fail to coincide with as many flood events as MODIS, especially as there can be high cloud cover in the Southern Gulf catchments.
+Another reason for the difference could be that MODIS has a much higher temporal frequency (daily) than Landsat (every 16 days), Sentinel-2 (every 5 days), and Sentinel-1 (every 12 days), which means that these sensors will fail to coincide with as many flood events as MODIS, especially as there can be high cloud cover in this catchment.

-Floodplain inundation modelling 3
+3 Floodplain inundation modelling